 What is perspective zoom, and what does it mean to your iPhone experience?

-The Apple team is continually updating the iPhone OS to make your screens more accessible, reliable, and convenient.
+The Apple team is always updating the iPhone OS to make your screens more accessible, reliable, and aesthetically pleasing.
 Perspective Zoom is just one of the features available on your iPhone making for an extra engaging experience.

-Added to iOS 7.1, Perspective Zoom is a useful feature separate from the standard motion setting on your device.
+Added to iOS 7.1, Perspective Zoom is a cool looking feature separate from the standard motion setting on your device.
 You can choose to apply or disallow Perspective Zoom when you choose a wallpaper.
 There are also separate controls available for exaggerated movements enabled by iOS parallax effects.

 What is Perspective Zoom?
 The Basics

 Perspective Zoom is a feature introduced with iOS 7.1 to add more motion and interactivity to your smartphone experience.
 Part of Apple’s newfound focus on motion, the Perspective Zoom feature enhances your wallpaper in certain spaces when you tilt the phone.

 Perspective Zoom can be a lot of fun with certain types of iPhone backgrounds.
 You get to see your screen “in action”, which makes it a lot more appealing than the standard still screen.
 However, some people do find this mode distracting.

 To use Perspective Zoom, make sure you have iOS 7.1 or later installed, and turn on your general motion effects.
 To do this, open your iPhone Settings, then tap on General and Accessibility.